amoh-godwin/Articulae/mds/educative/views/stackview.md

 `StackView` stacks the items one on top of the other, any new item pushed on to the stack will be the topmost item and that will become the item that will be shown.

-Pop will remove the most recently added item from the stack.
+`pop` will remove the most recently added item from the stack.

 `code2.txt`